defra-design/admin-responsibility-prototype/README.md

 # Scheme administrator for EPR (PackUK)

-This is one of three prototypes used to test new designs and concepts for the Extended Producer Responsibility (EPR) scheme.
-Core users are PackUK administrative staff.
-It helps explore user interactions and gather feedback to inform future service design.
+A prototype for testing new Extended Producer Responsibility (EPR) designs with PackUK admin staff.
+Used to explore interactions and gather feedback to guide future service development.

 https://www.gov.uk/government/organisations/packuk